KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/audio_correction/stereo_amplifier.rst

 .. contents::

-This is the LADSAP filter number `1049 <http://www.mltframework.org/bin/view/MLT/FilterLadspa-1049>`_
+This is the LADSAP filter number `1049 <https://www.mltframework.org/plugins/FilterLadspa-1049/>`_ from MLT.